-lt is an:
+It is an:

-- offence to use a meter in a way that gives inaccurate measurement or information (s18GD); and - offence to use or supply a meter that gives inaccurate measurement or information (s18GE).
+- Offence to use a meter in a way that gives inaccurate measurement or information (s18GD); - Offence to use or supply a meter that gives inaccurate measurement or information (s18GE).

 3.2.3.
 Obligation on repair of meter (s18GQ)